Francois-Esquire/chelsea/improvements.md

 ### Start

-- no out of the box solution.
-Ideally install and run
+- no out of the box solution for full setup.
+Ideally install, run and deploy
 - getting setup is ambiguous, only dev is currently explained in some detail
 - yells at me to set NODE_ENV on build, should assume `production` and give a warning instead